-The remaining four weeks will be spent mainly in the simulated hangar environment, carrying out practical tasks on real aircraft components, further developing hand skills, learning how to interpret engineering drawings, completing a number of aviation approved Part 147 training modules and undertaking valuable training on essential support equipment, such as forklift trucks and high lift access equipment.
+The remaining four weeks will be spent mainly in the simulated hangar environment, carrying out practical tasks on real aircraft components, further developing hand skills, learning how to interpret engineering drawings, completing a number of aviation approved Part 147 training modules and undertaking valuable training on essential support functions, such as first aid, health & safety, forklift truck driving and safe use of high lift access equipment.

 Do I need to bring any tools?

 No, everything you need to undertake the course will be provided.